-A: VCU will partner with Kallaco, a national lab network for integrated testing to mail residential students personal testing kits prior to their return to campus.
-The kit will contain instructions for how to conduct personal testing and mail samples back for analysis.
-There will be no cost to the student for this test.
-Students will receive instructions to set up an account to receive test results.
+A: VCU partners with Kallaco, a national lab network for integrated testing to mail residential students personal testing kits prior to their return to campus.
+The kit contains instructions for how to conduct personal testing and mail samples back for analysis.
+There is no cost to the student for this test.
+Students receive instructions to set up an account to receive test results.

 Q: What kind of tests will be mailed to students for entry testing?